tdjastrzebski/Vincenty-Excel/README.md

 Solution contains 6 functions implementing **Vincenty Direct** and **Vincenty Inverse** formulae as well as 2 functions for Decimal&nbsp;↔&nbsp;Degrees/Minutes/Seconds format conversion, and uses **WGS84** model.

 + `VincentyDirLat(lat As Double, lon As Double, azimuth As Double, distance As Double) As Variant`
-Calculates geodesic latitude (in degrees) based on one point, bearing (in degrees) and distance (in m) using Vincenty direct formula for ellipsoids
+Calculates geodesic latitude (in degrees) based on one point, bearing (in degrees) and distance (in m) using Vincenty's direct formula for ellipsoids
 + `VincentyDirLon(lat As Double, lon As Double, azimuth As Double, distance As Double) As Variant`
-Calculates geodesic longitude (in degrees) based on one point, bearing (in degrees) and distance (in m) using Vincenty direct formula for ellipsoids
+Calculates geodesic longitude (in degrees) based on one point, bearing (in degrees) and distance (in m) using Vincenty's direct formula for ellipsoids
 + `VincentyDirRevAzimuth(lat As Double, lon As Double, azimuth As Double, distance As Double) As Variant`
-Calculates geodesic reverse azimuth (in degrees) based on one point, bearing (in degrees) and distance (in m) using Vincenty direct formula for ellipsoids
+Calculates geodesic reverse azimuth (in degrees) based on one point, bearing (in degrees) and distance (in m) using Vincenty's direct formula for ellipsoids
 + `VincentyInvDistance(lat1 As Double, lon1 As Double, lat2 As Double, lon2 As Double) As Variant`
-Calculates geodesic distance (in m) between two points specified by latitude/longitude (in numeric degrees) using Vincenty inverse formula for ellipsoids
+Calculates geodesic distance (in m) between two points specified by latitude/longitude (in numeric degrees) using Vincenty's inverse formula for ellipsoids
 + `VincentyInvFwdAzimuth(lat1 As Double, lon1 As Double, lat2 As Double, lon2 As Double) As Variant`
-Calculates geodesic azimuth (in degrees) between two points specified by latitude/longitude (in numeric degrees) using Vincenty inverse formula for ellipsoids
+Calculates geodesic azimuth (in degrees) between two points specified by latitude/longitude (in numeric degrees) using Vincenty's inverse formula for ellipsoids
 + `VincentyInvRevAzimuth(lat1 As Double, lon1 As Double, lat2 As Double, lon2 As Double) As Variant`
-Calculates geodesic reverse azimuth (in degrees) between two points specified by latitude/longitude (in numeric degrees) using Vincenty inverse formula for ellipsoids
+Calculates geodesic reverse azimuth (in degrees) between two points specified by latitude/longitude (in numeric degrees) using Vincenty's inverse formula for ellipsoids
 + `ConvertDegrees(decimalDeg As Double) As String`
 Converts decimal latitude, longitude or azimuth value to degrees/minutes/seconds string format
 + `ConvertDecimal(degreeDeg As String) As Variant`